JPMorgan Chase & Co. Raises Standard Chartered (LON:STAN) Price Target to GBX 900

-Standard Chartered (LON:STAN – Get Free Report) had its price target increased by equities research analysts at JPMorgan Chase & Co. from GBX 850 ($10.76) to GBX 900 ($11.39) in a research report issued to clients and investors on Thursday, MarketBeat Ratings reports.
-The firm currently has an “overweight” rating on the financial services provider’s stock.
-JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 35.79% from the stock’s previous close.
+Standard Chartered (LON:STAN – Free Report) had its price target raised by JPMorgan Chase & Co. from GBX 850 ($10.76) to GBX 900 ($11.39) in a research report report published on Thursday, MarketBeat.com reports.
+The firm currently has an overweight rating on the financial services provider’s stock.

 Standard Chartered Company Profile